Hans Christian Andersen - 2005

 Copenhagen and The Royal Theatre…

-Three years after he arrived to Copenhagen, he was still not successful trying to earn a living as an actor, dancer or singer.
-In the following years he got more acquainted with the Royal Theatre and writing poetry, but due to his voice changing to another level and his lack of ability to dance or act he stopped at the theatre.
+Three years after he arrived to Copenhagen - he was still not successful trying to earn a living as an actor - dancer or singer.
+In the following years he got more acquainted with the Royal Theatre and also writing poetry - but due to his voice changing to another level and his lack of ability to dance or act he stopped at the Royal theatre.

-Hans Christian Andersen lived in this building in Nyhavn 20, where he wrote is first fairy tales in 1835.
-The house excists today and can be seen from the outside.
+Hans Christian Andersen lived in this building in Nyhavn 20 - where he wrote is first fairy tales in 1835.
+The house exists today and can be seen from the outside.

 School and education…

-His debut as a writer in 1822 with the title “Youthful Attempts” and his fascinating way to recite stories began to pay off.
+Hans Christian Andersen's debut as a was writer in 1822 - with the title “Youthful Attempts” - and his fascinating way to recite stories began to pay off.
 As he already had written several plays too - fortunately one of the directors from the Royal Theatre Jonas Collin felt great sympathy for this young man and his growing authorship.
-After reading some of his first plays he offered him a scholarship and in 1822 he entered the Latin grammar school at Slagelse, where he was among much younger pupils.
+After reading some of his first plays he offered him a scholarship - and in 1822 - he entered the Latin grammar school at Slagelse - where he was among much younger pupils.
 He then later went to the grammar school at Elsinore.

 University student…

-After several years at grammar schools supported by Jonas Collins he gained access to the university in 1827, where he finished his education as a university student.
+After several years at grammar schools supported by Jonas Collins - Hans Christian Andersen gained access to the university in 1827 - where he finished his education as a university student.

 Hans Christian Andersen's first English translation of fairy tales published in 1846 and distributed world wide.